Running: What Is Over-training

 Signs of Overtraining

-You don’t need to experience every symptom.
-Even two or three that persist over time can signal overtraining.
+You don’t need to experience every symptom to recognize the signs.
+Even just two or three symptoms that persist consistently over time can be strong indicators of overtraining.

 • Constant fatigue that doesn’t improve with rest